zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/facebook.md

 ---

+## Content Types

+The content types define the mapping options for the source content.

 ### Page Type

-The **Page Type** defines the mapping options of a Facebook Page object.
+Defines the mapping options of a Facebook Page object.

 {% image %}
 ![Facebook Page Mapping](/assets/ytp/sources/fb-type-page.webp)